atlassian/data-center-helm-charts/docs/docs/troubleshooting/TROUBLESHOOTING.md

 Follow the [official guide](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/) for more details.

-Get list of pods and their state:
+Get the list of pods and their state:

 ```shell
 kubectl get RELEASE_NAME -n NAMESPACE -o wide